ViniciusTavares/Universal-React-And-Node-App/README.md

 # The Game Awards - Nominess for "Game of the Year" category app!

 A small app to showcase universal rendering and rounting with ReactJS and NodeJS.
-Just clone, install the packages,

 <img src="https://raw.githubusercontent.com/ViniciusTavares/TGA2015UniversalReactAndNodeApp/master/src/static/img/github-cover.png" alt="Cover image" />